 5. Purchase books at Follett Bookstore in the Harry Jack Gray Center

-Textbooks are located in the lower level of the bookstore in the Harry Jack Gray Center.
+Books are sold in the Campus Store in the Harry Jack Gray Center.
 The bookstore will be open special hours during the first two weeks of the term.
 Bring your schedule with you so that you get the proper books for your section and course number.
 If you have questions, call 860.768.4801.
-Books can also be purchased online at http://www.hartford.bkstr.com/.
+Books can also be purchased online at http://www.hartford.bkstr.com/

 6. Provide the Health Services Department with the required MMR form

 The form can be accessed online at uhaweb.hartford.edu/health/forms.html.
 It is important to fill this out and return it to the University of Hartford Health Services office.
 This form is required by state law and must be turned in before you will be allowed to register for a second semester of classes.
 You should aim to comply with the requirement within one month of starting classes.
 Please call 860.768.6601 with any questions.

 The Family Education Rights and Privacy Act is a federal law that is designed to protect the privacy of and limit access to your educational records.
 The University is unable to discuss details of your student account with anyone other than yourself unless you authorize us to do so.
 You can do this by logging into the Self Service Center and clicking on Main Menu and then the FERPA link.
 There you can add the names of individuals and check off which areas of your account we can discuss with them.

 Federal regulations state that the University must obtain written authorization from a student in order to use excess federal financial aid to: